 The common bile duct (CBD) delivers the bile to the duodenum.
-Then, the CBD unites the pancreatic duct near its end, forming a single duct called (ampulla of Vater).
+Then, the CBD unites the pancreatic duct near its end, forming a single duct called (the ampulla of Vater).
 The ampulla of Vater opens into the duodenum.

-The opening is encircled by a ring of muscle called (sphincter of Oddi).
-Sphincter of Oddi dysfunction describes the abnormal obstruction of the bile and pancreatic secretions due to abnormal structure of function of the Sphincter.
+The opening is encircled by a ring of muscle called (the sphincter of Oddi).
+Sphincter of Oddi dysfunction describes the abnormal obstruction of the bile and pancreatic secretions due to abnormal structure or function of the Sphincter.

 Sphincter of Oddi dysfunction mimics gallbladder pain.
 It also can cause symptoms of pancreatitis.